monoganog/Interactive-Chaos-Theory-Game/README.md

 # How to use

-Once open theyre a few parameters the user can select, these are:
+##Once open there are a few parameters the user can select, these are:

+- Create Regular Polygons
+- Load Presets
+- Select Algorithm Restrictions
+- Camera controls
-Ability to change the starting point location
+- Change the starting point location via dragging
-Ability to change edge point locations
+- Ability to move vertex positions via dragging
-Ability to change the speed of itterations
+- Change the speed of itterations
+- Change colours

+## Controls

+The camera can be moved by right clicking and dragging The camera can also be zoomed by scrolling
+Placed Vertices can be moved by clicking and dragging

 #How to Install and Run the Project